-If a malfunction occurs in the EBD system, the system stops working and the brake system warning light and ABS warning light illuminate simultaneously.
+If a malfunction occurs in the EBD system, the system stops working and the brake

 The EBD system may be malfunctioning if the brake system warning light and ABS warning light illuminate simultaneously during driving.

 Even if the EBD system fails, the conventional braking system will still function.
 However, the rear wheels will be more prone to locking when the brakes are applied harder than usual and the vehicle's motion may therefore become somewhat harder to control.